chariot-giving/agapay/docs/README.md

-1. **Read the Organization's Address via API and send a payment via their preferred payment method** In this flow, the payers call the API to read the public-facing `Address` identifier and create a payment intent for a payment that will be sent via the appropriate payment rail.
+1. **Read the Organization's Address via API and send a payment via their preferred payment method** In this flow, the payers call the API to read the public-facing `Address` identifier and create a payment intent for a payment that will be sent via the appropriate payment network.
  This option is ideal for payers that manage their own Accounts Payable systems or already have capabilities to send payments.
 2. **Delegate `Chariot` API access to Accounts Payable systems** In this flow, the payers delegate `Chariot` API access to their Accounts Payable systems via an OAuth application.